 - 1. Make sure the ssoadm command is installed.
 See the section Installing and Using the Tools in the ForgeRock Access Management Install Guide. - 2.
-Determine the list of properties to set in the agent profile using the configuration exported previously and store it in a file, for example, myJavaEEAgent.properties. - 3.
 Create a password file, for example \$HOME/.pwd.txt.
 The file should only contain the password string, on a single line.